jalal1/jalal1.github.io/index.md

 title: Jalal Khalil
 subtitle: Department of Computing, Informatics, and Data Science, St. Cloud State University
 ---
-I am a tenure-track assistant professor of Software Engineering at the [Department of Computer Science and Information Technology at St.Cloud State University](https://www.stcloudstate.edu/csit/default.aspx).
-I received my Ph.D. degree in Computer Science from the University of Alabama at Birmingham in 2023, and my M.S. degree in Scientific Computing from Birzeit University-Palestine.
-Before joining UAB in 2019, I worked in the industry for eight years building a cloud-based platform for supply chain management.
+I am a tenure-track assistant professor of Computer Science at [St. Cloud State University](https://www.stcloudstate.edu/csit/default.aspx).
+I hold a Ph.D. in Computer Science from the University of Alabama at Birmingham (2023) and bring eight years of industry experience in cloud-based systems and software development.
-My research interests include geospatial data management, graph mining, and transportation simulation.
+My research focuses on geospatial data management, graph mining, and transportation simulation.
+I'm actively engaged in the academic community through conference reviews and program committees at top-tier venues including AAAI, ICDM, VLDB, WWW, ECIR and CIKM.

 ### **Grants and Awards**
 - ACM SIGSPATIAL GIS 2022 Travel Grant